BinYang-tju/BinYang-tju.github.io/_pages/about.md

 I am currently an Associate Researcher with the College of Intelligence and Computing, Tianjin University, Tianjin, China.
 And I am an member of HPC&Arch team, led by ***Prof. Ce Yu***.
 From 2022 to 2024, I was a Postdoctoral Researcher in the TH-HPCA Group (advised by ***Prof.Wei Xue***), Department of Computer Science and Technology, Tsinghua University, Beijing, China.
 I received the Ph.D degree from the School of Software, Shandong University, JiNan, China, in June 2022.
+I have successively served as the principal investigator (PI) for projects including the China Postdoctoral Science Foundation Fund and the National Natural Science Foundation of China (NSFC) Young Scientists Fund.
+Additionally, as a core member, I have participated in multiple  National Key Research and Development Program projects.

 My research interest includes High-performance Computing, Parallel I/O, Performance Tools, Astronomical Data Processing, Storage and AI system.